sgeulette/collective.portlet.actions/README.rst

 Requirements
 ============

-collective.portlet.actions requires Plone 3.2 or greater.
+collective.portlet.actions requires Plone 4.3

-**With Plone 4.3 this product is obsolete.
-An action portlet is included in core itself with plone.app.portlets >= 2.5.0**
+**With Plone 5 this product is obsolete.
+An action portlet is included in core itself with plone.app.portlets >= 3.0**

 Install
 =======